Muhammad Ali: The Rumble in the Jungle

 Ali opened the fight moving and scoring with right crosses to Foreman's head.
-Then, beginning in the second round, and to the consternation of his corner, Ali retreated to the ropes and invited Foreman to hit him while covering up, clinching and counter-punching, all while verbally taunting Foreman.
+Then, beginning in the second round, and to the consternation of his corner, Ali retreated to the ropes and invited Foreman to hit him while covering up, clinching and counterpunching, all while verbally taunting Foreman.
 The move, which would later become known as the "Rope-a-dope", so violated conventional boxing wisdom—letting one of the hardest hitters in boxing strike at will—that at ringside writer George Plimpton thought the fight had to be fixed.
 Foreman, increasingly angered, threw punches that were deflected and did not land squarely.
 Midway through the fight, as Foreman began tiring, Ali countered more frequently and effectively with punches and flurries, which electrified the pro-Ali crowd.
 In the eighth round, Ali dropped an exhausted Foreman with a combination at center ring; Foreman failed to make the count.
 Against the odds, and amidst pandemonium in the ring, Ali had regained the title by knockout.
 Reflecting on the fight, George Foreman later said: "I thought Ali was just one more knockout victim until, about the seventh round, I hit him hard to the jaw and he held me and whispered in my ear: 'That all you got, George?'
 I realized that this ain't what I thought it was."

 It was a major upset victory, after Ali came in as a 4–1 underdog against the previously unbeaten, heavy-hitting Foreman.
 The fight became famous for Ali's introduction of the rope-a-dope tactic.
 The fight was watched by a record estimated television audience of 1 billion viewers worldwide.
 It was the world's most-watched live television broadcast at the time.

 Fights against Wepner, Lyle and Bugner

 Ali's next opponents included Chuck Wepner, Ron Lyle, and Joe Bugner.
 Wepner, a journeyman known as "The Bayonne Bleeder", stunned Ali with a knockdown in the ninth round; Ali would later say he tripped on Wepner's foot.
-It was a bout that would inspire Sylvester Stallone to create the acclaimed film, Rocky.
+The fight inspired Sylvester Stallone to create the acclaimed film Rocky.